antoinevandenhurk/home-assistant-config/README.md

 ## About

-This is my personal Home Assistant configuration, for sprinklering my garden.
+This is my personal Home Assistant configuration, for home automations.

-This is my currently sprinkler set of configuration files for my [Home Assistant](https://home-assistant.io) running on two devices.
+This is my currently set of configuration files for my [Home Assistant](https://home-assistant.io) running on two devices.
-* Virtual appliance [VMDK] (https://github.com/home-assistant/hassos/releases/download/2.12/hassos_ova-2.12.vmdk.gz) on a Dell Latitude E6440
+* Virtual appliance [VMDK] (https://www.home-assistant.io/hassio/installation) on a Dell Latitude E6440
 * Raspberry Pi 3 Model B and B+ 32bit.

 If you like this repo, be sure ⭐️ Star this repository.

 ![My Home Assistant Default View](HA_prev.png)

+This is my personal Home Assistant configuration, for sprinklering my garden.

 --switches.yaml--